 My own introduction to Mary Stewart began with Stormy Petrel, which is a perfect rainy day read.
 It’s actually one of her less popular novels, but it was enough to make me want more!

 For an author comparison, I would say Mary Stewart is akin to Daphne du Maurier.
 If you like the novel Rebecca, it’s a safe bet to say you’ll like Mary Stewart.
 Both du Maurier and Stewart employ psychological suspense, but a lot more happens in Stewart’s novels.
+Other authors like Mary Stewart include Phyllis A. Whitney, Victoria Holt, and the Golden Age mystery writer Mary Roberts Rinehart.
+If you love the haunting atmospheres of Mary Stewart novels, you might also enjoy this list of dark and cozy vintage books.

 For a modern-day author equivalent, I would actually compare Stewart to Ruth Ware.
 Like Stewart, Ware borrows from a variety of genres and can’t be easily pigeonholed.
 Setting and atmosphere are integral to the style of both authors.
 Using first-person narration, both authors give you an intimate picture of their characters’ psychological state (although Ware’s heroines are far less stable and reliable).